Geometry and covariance of symmetric teleparallel theories of gravity: Covariantisation

 Therefore, as long as we are dealing with the equations of motion in vacuum, the connection equation does not give us any new insights.
 If we incorporate an arbitrary matter source to the right hand side, the connection equation is simply equivalent to insisting on its covariant "conservation".
+In particular, for a model with the action featuring modified symmetric teleparallel gravity and matter which only interacts with the metric in a covariant way, the covariantisation changes nothing and the connection equation gives no new information.
 At the same time, this equivalence comes at the price of getting a higher-derivative action.

 Note in passing that options of gravity theories with non-conserved matter have received a significant attention in the literature, for example in the shape of Rastall gravity \cite{Rastall}.
-At the same time, the latter is just a mere superficial modification of gravity, or more precisely, no modification at all \cite{Visser}, as the equations remain identical while the energy-momentum tensor is redefined by a trace subtraction.
-However, the non-covariantised modified symmetric teleparallel gravity allows for more meaningful deviations from covariant conservations laws.
+At the same time, the latter is just a mere superficial modification of gravity, or more precisely, no modification at all \cite{Visser, GaR}, as the equations remain identical while the energy-momentum tensor is redefined by a trace subtraction.
+However, the non-covariantised modified symmetric teleparallel gravity allows for more meaningful deviations from covariant conservation laws.